redsymbol/amitools/README.md

 on github.
 Set your environment so the full path of the folder amitools/bin is in your PATH, and amitools/lib is in your PYTHONPATH.

+You must also install boto; "pip install boto" will do the job for you.
+Any recent version should be fine; see requirements.txt for the version that the developer is using (and testing on).

 ## Credentials & Region Setup

 To use these tools, you must first specify your AWS credentials and